Kerrod Holland: 2018

 Holland made 20 appearances for Canterbury in 2018 as the club finished in 12th place on the table.
 At one point, the club were coming last until a late season surge including upset wins over Brisbane, New Zealand and a 38-0 victory over St George saved them from the wooden spoon.

 2019

 Holland played 14 games for Canterbury in the 2019 NRL season as they finished in 12th position.
 By the midway point in the year, Canterbury-Bankstown found themselves sitting last on the table and in real danger of finishing with the wooden spoon.
 However, for the third straight season, Canterbury achieved four upset victories in a row over Penrith, the Wests Tigers, South Sydney and Parramatta who were all competing for a place in the finals series and were higher on the table.

 2020

 On 1 September, Holland announced he was retiring from rugby league at the end of the 2020 NRL season after not being offered a new contract by Canterbury-Bankstown.

+Post playing

+After retiring Holland began a coaching career in Group 21 rugby league for the Singleton Greyhounds.